 - Print and ebooks, periodicals, and streaming media

 Collections: Library materials vary by campus; however, all items are listed in the online library catalog and may be picked up at any campus library.

-The size of a library’s general collection also varies, with the larger campuses housing the College’s larger general collections.
-Materials required for a specific program of study are housed at program’s campus location.
-For example, Health Sciences materials are housed at the Eastview and Round Rock campuses, which are home to most Health Sciences programs.
+The size of a library’s general collection also varies, with larger campuses housing the College’s larger general collections.
+Materials required for a specific program of study are housed at the program’s campus location.
+For example, health science materials are housed at the Eastview and Round Rock campuses, which are home to most Health Sciences programs.